COSI-Lab/meeting-minutes/_posts/2016-03-02-Meeting-Minutes.md

 ## Bomb Lab
 James will be running the infamus "bomb lab" from the comporg of old...

+## Prof. Liu Summer Research
+Prof. Liu may be able to bring a couple students to do research at an Air Force Lab.
+Contact him for details.

 ---

 # After Meeting Slot